 The escalating war against single men: What’s it about?

 III.
-I have hosted some guest posts written by single men.
+I have hosted some guest posts authored or co-authored by single men.
 Here are a few of them:

 Meet the man who wrote the book on happy bachelors